pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

   set query execution options.
 * Use the *Download as CSV* icon to download the content of the *Data Output* tab as a comma-delimited file.
+* Edit the data in the result set of a SELECT query if it is updatable.

+.. _updatable-result-set:

+A result set is updatable if:

+* All the columns belong to the same table.
+* All the primary keys of the table are selected.
+* No columns are duplicated.

+An updatable result set can be modified just like in :ref:`View/Edit Data <modifying-data-grid>` mode.

+If Auto-commit is off, the data changes are made as part of the ongoing transaction, if no transaction is ongoing a new one is initiated.
+The data changes are not committed to the database unless the transaction is committed.

+If any errors occur during saving (for example, trying to save NULL into a column with NOT NULL constraint) the data changes are rolled back to an automatically created SAVEPOINT to ensure any previously executed queries in the ongoing transaction are not rolled back.

 All rowsets from previous queries or commands that are displayed in the *Data Output* panel will be discarded when you invoke another query; open another